ImagingDataCommons/idc-index/docs/column_descriptions.md

     obtained
   - `staining_usingSubstance`: describes staining steps the specimen underwent before the image was obtained
-  - `max_TotalPixelMatrixColumns`: width of the image at the maximum resolution
+  - `TotalPixelMatrixColumns`: width of the image
-  - `max_TotalMatrixRows`: height of the image at the maximum resolution
+  - `TotalMatrixRows`: height of the image
   - `PixelSpacing_0`: pixel spacing in mm
   - `ImageType`: specifies further characteristics of the image in a list, including as the third value whether it is a VOLUME, LABEL, OVERVIEW or